faafiel/TOPO_Assessment/README.md

 2) Run "python manage.py makemigrations"
 3) Run "python manage.py migrate"
 4) Run "python manage.py makemigrations dashboards 0021"

-   -NOTE: The 0021 may be different on different machines.
+   - NOTE: The 0021 may be different on different machines.
 It may be 0001 or 0022 on a new machine.
 Please check "migrations" folder in directory to verify the number of the latest file
    - The format for this CLI is "python manage.py makemigrations dashboards <migration_prefix>"

 _Start Server_